Genusbiz/docs/developers/defining-an-app-model/services/web-services/index.md

+---
+title: Consumeing and exposing a web service (SOAP) in Genus Apps
+description: Expose or consume a SOAP web service in Genus Studio.
+Define operations, definitions (schemas) and endpoints for web services and exposing these.
+author: eriksandnes
+---
 # Web services

 A Web Service can be defined as "a component of programmable application logic that can be accessed using standard web protocols".
 Generally speaking, a Web Service has inputs and outputs.
 It accepts some kind of request from the client and returns some result.
 The request and response messages are formatted according to the **Simple Object Access Protocol (SOAP)** specification.
 This is a W3C specification, and it is a format which describes the data that is sent over HTTP.
 Web Services can be accessed over a network, such as the Internet, and executed on a remote system hosting the requested services.
 Web service metadata is provided by publishing a **Web Service Description Language (WSDL)** document and corresponding XML Schema documents.